nl253/GeneticAlgo/README.md

   // 0.2 is 20%, 10 is 10
   // (if you find that the algorithm gets stuck too quickly, decrease it)
   nElite: 0.2,

+  // probability of choosing elites for selection
+  // this way you can have a small population of elites but sample frequently
+  // e.g. when nElite is small and pElite is high
+  // (if you find that the algorithm gets stuck too quickly, decrease it)
+  pElite: 0.2,

   // when mutating, target at least 1 gene
   minNGeneMut: 1,